 On March 24, 2020, our board of directors approved the suspension of the payment of distributions to our stockholders, effective immediately, due to the impact that the COVID-19 pandemic.
-The ongoing effects of the COVID-19 pandemic may materially delay our ability to resume the payment of distributions and there can be no assurance when the payment of distributions will resume, if at all.
+There can be no assurance when the payment of distributions will resume, if at all.
 To the extent the payment of distributions is resumed, the amount and timing of distributions will be determined by our board of directors and will typically depend upon the amount of funds available for distribution, which will depend on items such as current and projected cash requirements and tax considerations.
 As a result, our distribution rate and payment frequency may vary from time to time.
 Our long-term strategy is to fund the payment of monthly distributions to our stockholders entirely from our funds from operations.
 However, we may need to borrow funds, request that our advisor in its discretion, defer its receipt of fees and reimbursements of expenses or, to the extent necessary, utilize offering proceeds in order to make cash distributions.
 Accordingly, the amount of distributions paid at any given time may not reflect current cash flow from operations.
 Distributions payable to stockholders may also include a return of capital, rather than a return on capital.

-We have paid, and may continue to pay, distributions from the proceeds of our offering.
+We have paid, and may continue to pay, distributions from the proceeds of our offerings.
 To the extent that we pay distributions from sources other than our cash flow from operations, we will have reduced funds available for investment and the overall return to our stockholders may be reduced.

 Our organizational documents permit us to pay distributions from any source, including net proceeds from our public offerings, borrowings, advances from our sponsor or advisor and the deferral of fees and expense reimbursements by our advisor, in its sole discretion.
 Since our inception, our cash flow from operations has not been sufficient to fund all of our distributions.
-Of the

-\$54.5 million in total distributions we paid during the period from our inception through December 31, 2021, including shares issued pursuant to our DRP, \$0, or 0%, were paid from cash provided by operating activities and \$54.5 million, or 100%, were paid from offering proceeds.
+Of the \$54.5 million in total distributions we paid during the period from our inception through December 31, 2022, including shares issued pursuant to our DRP, \$0, or 0%, were paid from cash provided by operating activities and \$54.5 million, or 100%, were paid from offering proceeds.
 If and to the extent that we resume the payment of distributions, we may continue to fund distributions from the net proceeds from our securities offerings or sources other than cash flow from operations.
 We have not established a limit on the amount of offering proceeds, or sources other than cash flow from operations which we may use to fund distributions.